Do you want to make custom fields searchable in WordPress?

 You can edit more settings by going to the ‘Advanced’ tab.

-For example, the plugin lets you show partial matches when search terms show no result, limit results to exact matches when quotes are used, remove minimum word length, and more.
+For example, the plugin lets you show partial matches when there are no exact matches, limit results to exact matches when quotes are used, remove minimum word length, and more.

 To help you fine-tune your website’s search, it’s a good idea to monitor how visitors are using the search feature.
-This allows you to see what’s working and what’s not working on your WordPress blog, so you can constantly improve your site’s search and help visitors find relevant results.
+This allows you to see what’s working and what’s not working on your WordPress blog, so you can constantly improve your site’s search and help visitors find what they’re looking for.

 To see the search history and which queries your users search the most, simply head over to the ‘Statistics’ tab.

-SearchWP will give all the stats about your WordPress search from the past 30 days or the last 1 year.
-This data can be particularly helpful for coming up with new content ideas.
+SearchWP will show detailed information from the past 30 days or the last 1 year.
+This data can even help you come up with new content ideas, by showing the topics that visitors are most interested in.

 We hope this article helped you learn how to make custom fields searchable in WordPress.
-You may also want to look at our guide on how to register a domain name and the best WordPress plugins for business sites.
+You may also want to look at our guide on how to make money online blogging with WordPress and the best WordPress plugins for business sites.